A Positive Quote for Now

 Picture related to the title of the story

-With permission, I have extracted this picture-quote from Tiny Buddha.
+With permission, I've extracted this picture-quote from Tiny Buddha.
 All rights reserved worldwide.

-As I averted my eyes from the picture, I read the story of the man with heightened interest and learnt the travails he had undergone while seeking treatment for his cancer.
-I also learnt how his family had been impoverished by the high medical bill incurred during his treatment.
+As I averted my eyes from the picture, I read the man's story with interest and learnt the hardships he had undergone while seeking treatment.
+It was one of those stories.

-The man's ordeals set me thinking about all the "little" blessings that I tend to take for granted.
-I thought of how I enjoy swallowing food, playing the piano, going for a walk and just letting my mind wander.
-Truly, those are "little" blessings worth rejoicing over.
+His hardships had me thinking about the "little" blessings I take for granted, like enjoying a meal, playing the piano, going for a walk and just letting my mind wander.

 ---------------------------------------------------------------------